 My only issue with this product is that as a makeup artist, it’s hard to use these on other people.
 With other lip products, I scan scrape, squeeze or swipe them out of their containers, but you can’t really do that with these.
 I can press down and deposit color on a palette, but it only gives a little at a time.

-But for personal use, you can’t really go wrong.
+For personal use though, you can’t really go wrong.
 I’d say it’s worth it to have one of these in your makeup bag when you feel like doing something different.
 If it feels too matte on your lips, you can always add gloss or balm.

 And at around $10, they won’t break the bank.
-So give it a try!
+So give one of these a try!

 Have a beautiful day 🙂